-At the bottom line, these are pretty decent Dakine gloves, with some awesome warmth and a bit of weak durability of the materials.
+The bottom line is, these are pretty decent Dakine gloves, with some awesome warmth and a bit of weak durability of the materials.

 When it comes to dexterity, we were satisfied with what Dakine Leather Titan had to offer.
 This impression comes along with the water resistance and warmth capabilities of this pair.
 And last but not least - the very decent price.
 Another feature that needs to be mentioned is that these liners are touch-screen sensitive.
 The versatility of this model gives you the choice of whether to use the liner or not.
-On colder days, you can wear it under the shell glove and you can always use it alone when it gets warm or leave it for the spring.
+On colder days, you can wear it under the shell glove and you can always use it alone when it gets warm.

 - quick drying liners